byronbytes/Tasks/SECURITY.md

 </h1>

 # Security Policy
 This is the current Security Policy for Tasks.
-Last updated on January 25th, 2022.
+Last updated on May 10th, 2022.

-## About
-This is the guideline for reporting security vulnerabilities.
-If you have found one it is very important you report it as soon as possible before any malicious intents get to any other people.

 ## Reporting a Vulnerability
 To report a new vulnerability, please create a new issue using the **Security Vulnerability** template.
 Click [here](https://github.com/LiteTools/Tasks/issues) to go to the Issues Tab.

 ### Notice
-Even though Tasks is more of a "local" application and does not have a public API or database yet, there can still be vulnerabilites within our code (Example: A feature that can exploit Windows features for malicious intents.)
+Even though Tasks is more of a "local" application and does not have any type of public API, there can still be vulnerabilites within our code (Example: A feature that can exploit Windows features.)